On the Ends of groups and the Veech groups of infinite-genus surfaces: Ends

 \subsection{Ends of a surface}

-A \emph{surface} S is a connected $2$-manifold without boundary (which may or may not be closed).
-Throught this manscript, we shall only consider orientable surfaces.
-A closed subset of a surface $S$ is called {\it subsurface} if its boundary in $S$ consists of a finite number of nonintersecting simple closed curves.
-The {\it reduced genus} of a compact subsurface $Y$ with $q(Y)$ boundary curves and Euler characteristic $\chi(Y)$ is the number $g(Y)=1-\frac{1}{2}(\chi(Y)+q(Y))$.
-We say that $Y$ {\it has genus} whenever $g(Y) \geq 1$.
+A \emph{surface} S is a connected $2$-manifold without boundary, which may or may not be closed.
+In this manuscript, we shall only consider orientable surfaces.
+By a \emph{subsurface} of $S$ we mean an embedded surface, which is a closed subset of $S$, and whose boundary consists of a finite number of nonintersecting simple closed curves.
+Note that a subsurface may or may not be compact.
+The {\it reduced genus} of a compact subsurface $\tilde{S}\subset S$, with $q(\tilde{S})$ boundary curves and Euler characteristic $\chi(\tilde{S})$, is the number

-In addition, the surface $S$ is said to be {\it planar} if every compact subsurface is of genus zero, and the {\it genus} of the surface $S$ is the maximum of the genera of its compact subsurfaces.
+The {\it genus} of the surface $S$ is the supremum of the genera of its compact subsurfaces.
+This genus may be a non-negative integer or $\infty$.
+The surface $S$ is said to be {\it planar} if it has genus zero, in other words, $S$ is homeomorphic to an open of the complex plane.